namlv97/en-vi-nli-xlm-roberta-base-4-last-layers/README.md

 | 5010        | English          | Vietnamese          |
 | 5010        | Vietnamese       | Vietnamese          |

+Because of the limitation of GPU Tesla T4, I only trained random 60k samples

 # Parameters

 | Parameter               |                        |